Changissnz/nu_merchant_principal/README.md

 possessed by one or more about others, is at the cornerstone of <ins>feedforward systems</ins>.
-Feedforward, the idea that one can use knowledge, supposedly accurate to the future, by appropriately planning for the outcomes, of expected and desired.
+Feedforward, the idea that one can use knowledge, supposedly accurate to the future, by appropriately planning for the outcomes of expected and desired, does become a concern.
 If determinism is something entirely reserved in the connected wills of all autonomous agents, then strategies of feedforwarding constitute one of the greatest essences in the outcomes of determinism, by pre-deterministically playing things at least one step ahead.